COVID-19 Emergency Financial Aid Grant

 Phase 2: Applications were accepted for Spring and Summer 2020 from May 28, 2020 through August 1, 2020.
 Emergency financial aid grants could be requested for emergency support for expenses such as food, housing, course materials, technology, health care and childcare as it relates to the disruption of campus operations due to the coronavirus for the remainder of the spring semester, summer semester, and for planning for the upcoming fall semester.

-- Of our 900 incoming Freshman for Fall 2020, 858 students qualify for CARES funds.
+- Of our 900 incoming Freshman for Fall 2020, 858 students qualified for CARES funds.
 Each student received a $400 payment along with a communication to check their PAWS account where there is detailed information about a mobile device to support the student’s online learning.
 This payment was applied October 26, 2020 and refunded directly to the student.

 - Students who are unable to work their Federal Work Study or regular Student Employment position due to a COVID-19 related circumstance may receive 2 weeks scheduled pay.
 Supervisors will complete a certification form indicating the students scheduled hours which cannot be worked due to COVID.